a11yproject/a11yproject.com/src/posts/what-is-wai.md

 ### Understandable

 Users should be able to comprehend the content and learn from your website.
-One example of this would be if abbreviations or jargons are used, they should be defined for the user.
+One example of this would be if abbreviations or jargon is used, they should be defined for the user.

 - Robust: